 1. Skånes Djurpark – in Höör, Skåne

-The southernmost Swedish zoo can be found in Höör, Skåne.
+The southernmost zoo in Sweden can be found in Höör, Skåne.
 In Skånes Djurpark visitors are introduced to hundreds of wild and tame Nordic animals in their natural environments.
 There are about 85 species.
 In the park you can even have a picnic or enjoy barbecuing.
 Exhibitions, events, a water slide and pony rides ensure that children of all ages have fun.

 The zoo is open from mid-March to early November.